Quantum mechanics revisited (v.3): INTERACTING SYSTEMS

 We will prove the following :

-\begin{proposition} Whenever two systems $S_{1},S_{2}$ interacts, there is a model $S_{1+2} ^{\prime}$, encompassing the two systems and meeting the conditions a,b,c above.
-It is obtained by taking the tensor product of the variables specific to $S_{1},S_{2}$ Then the Hilbert space of $S_{1+2}^{\prime}$ is the tensorial product of the Hilbert spaces associated to each system. \end{proposition}
+\begin{theorem} Whenever two systems $S_{1},S_{2}$ interact, there is a model S encompassing the two systems and meeting the conditions \ref{QMTensor} above.
+It is obtained by taking the tensor product of the variables specific to $S_{1},S_{2}.$ Then the Hilbert space of S is the tensorial product of the Hilbert spaces associated to each system. \end{theorem}